A Compassionate Approach on Prenatal Testing & Babies with Disabilities

 Typically, spina bifida – the most common disabling birth defect 16 – is accompanied by hydrocephalus (fluid on the brain) in 70% to 90% of infants.17 Intellect of children with spina bifida can range from profound retardation to high intelligence, although few have profound retardation.

 Around 1993, an exciting medical finding concluded that folic acid, a simple, widely available water-soluble vitamin, can prevent spina bifida and anencephaly.
 The U.S. Public Health Service recommends that all women who could possibly become pregnant get 400 micrograms (or 0.4 mg) of folic acid every day.
-This could prevent up to 70% of some types of serious birth defects.
+This could prevent up to 70% of some types of serious birth defects leading to babies with disabilities.
 But to do this, women need to take folic acid before they get pregnant.
 18

 Prenatal tests also indicate the sex of a child.
 Although not reported in significant numbers, a certain number of women abort a child of the undesired sex.
 In India, there are reports of numbers of girl babies aborted because they are the wrong sex.